jankaspar/ts-discriminated-union/doc/types-explained.md

 ```

-So how we describe sutch chaining api to infer all type the way we want it to?
+So how we describe such chaining api to infer all type the way we want it to?
 Lets start by defining union, it needs to remember all types in an union in type parameters.
 Unfortunately it is not possible to express variable length of type parameters in typescript yet,
 so we need to define interface for each number of cases separately